kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

 - Hit the Alien button.
 - A menu will show up with PROJECT TASKS.
 - Press the Build button.
-- For the initial build, and after a full clean, the build may fail and you may have to run it a second time.

 # Upload and Monitor
 - Use the _Upload_ and _Monitor_ buttons in the PlatformIO pane.